haxer-max/Art-Generation-using-Deep-Learning/README.md

 This implementation in done in tensorflow 1

 >### Disclaimer
->Images I have used here may be copyrighted and I am use them only for learning purposes, please don't sue me.
+>Images I have used here may be copyrighted and I am using them only for learning purposes, please don't sue me.

 ## Examples